hustyyo/recorder_ios/README.md

 iphone_recorder
 ===============

-A simple iPhone prototype app to record audio
+A simple iOS  app to record audio, support background uploading with http.